Building apps

 2. Enter a description to help the model more accurately identify documents in the class, then click to exit the class editing panel.

-Useful descriptions include unique identifying details about a document class.
+Effective descriptions include unique identifying details about a document class.
 Use details related to text in the documents, rather than visual elements like color, which the model can’t “see.”
 For example, Documents include the phrase “Criteria for use” or Drug name, printed in all capital letters, contains “statin”.
-Descriptions can be sentence fragments or full sentences up to 1,000 characters.
+As a best practice, limit descriptions to 1,000 characters (4,000 maximum).

 3. Use the overflow icon to edit more classes as needed.